 In Ta Prohm Temple (where Tomb Raider was filmed) the structures are decayed and piles of rubble are scattered all around.
 Although the building is derelict the place feels very alive.
 The roots of the decayed trees smother and clasp onto every stone in its path, making it look and feel like they’re holding the ruins together.

 The second day we got bicycles and cycled a whopping thirty kilometres.
 My legs felt like jelly by the end of it, my poor body hasn’t done exercise like that in months!
 It was actually an accident that we cycled that far, we didn’t realise we’d taken the long route!

 Getting bikes was a really nice way to see the beauty of the temple grounds.
 We rode across rivers, saw baby monkeys and met some very friendly locals along the way.
 We did our best seeing as many temples as possible but there are just too many!
-My favourite today was Neak Pean.
-The temple is completely surrounded by water making it very tranquil.
-The walk there across a long pontoon was also nice.
+My favourite today was Neak Pean, a very tranquil temple surrounded by water.

 By the end of the day I was completely templed out.
-We managed to navigate ourselves in rush hour traffic back to Siem Reap amongst hundreds of motorbikes with our numb bums.
-Exhausted and soo hungry, an Angkor beer and loads of carbs were ordered asap to finish up two days of exploring these ancient marvels.
+We managed to navigate ourselves in rush hour traffic back to Siem Reap despite having the numbest of numb bums.
+Exhausted and soo hungry, an Angkor beer and loads of carbs were ordered to finish up two days of exploring these ancient marvels.